Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/standard-library/array-class-stl.md

 ### <a name="remarks"></a>Poznámky

-Typ je synonymem pro `Ty`parametr šablony .
+Typ je synonymum pro parametr `Ty`šablony.

 ### <a name="example"></a>Příklad